Nittany Mall: History

 The JCPenney store remained at the mall until 2015 when JCPenney announced plans to close 39 of its stores in the United States that year.
 The JCPenney store was replaced by a Dunham's Sports, one of the nation's largest sporting goods chains, in 2016.
 In November 2017, Sears announced it would be closing 63 more of its stores including the Nittany Mall location.
 The Sears store closed in January 2018 but the automotive center remained open for three more years.
 In April 2018, it was announced that the entire Bon-Ton stores chain would be closing as the company failed to find a suitable buyer.
 The Sears and Bon-Ton closures left the mall with just two anchors (Dunham's Sports and Macy's) for the first time since 1970.

 On January 6, 2020, it was announced that the Macy's store would be closing in March 2020.

 In March 2021, Rural King department store opened in the former Sears space.
 A few months later in June 2021, Gabe's department store opened in the former Bon-Ton location.
-Construction of a Bally's mini-casino, which had been expected to open at the former Macy's site in 2022, has been delayed due to ongoing petition hearings.
+Construction of a Bally's mini-casino, which had been expected to open at the former Macy's site in 2022, had been delayed due to ongoing petition hearings.

+In 2024, Bally’s withdrew from the project.
+However, this did not appear to affect the development.
+As of 2025, construction has begun on the casino in the former Macy’s site with an opening date of spring 2026.
+In June 2025, Saratoga Casino Holdings of upstate New York was brought on to manage the casino as the majority owner.
+Saratoga Casino Holdings bought SC Gaming OpCo, LLC, the entity that was building the project.
+The project is set to have 750 slot machines and 30 live-dealer table games, plus a sportsbook when completed.